 vyavahita thākile kadāpi prema naya

-“To consider the Name and the Named to be different is ‘separation.’
-As long as the concept of ‘distance’ remains there can be no prema.
+“To consider the Name and the Named to be different is an interruption.
+When an interruption remains there can be no prema.

 varṇa-vyavadhāna āra tattva-vyavadhāna

 “Separation of syllables and separation of tattvas – these are the two types of separation described in the Vedas.

 (The Māyāvāda Conception of Separation of Tattvas in Regards to the Name)

 “The nefarious philosophy of māyāvāda believes in the separation of tattvas (i.e.that kṛṣṇa-tattva and kṛṣṇa-nāma-tattva are separate).
 This polluted Kali-yuga misconception is not the verdict of the śāstra.
 (9)